About the parks police service

 - security at park events

-- dog chipping, dog shows and cycle marking
+- dog chipping and dog shows

 - attending park user group meetings